 The true rockstar among bedding materials, bamboo is supremely soft, breathable and exceptionally light - but they also tend to be more expensive than cotton and polyester blend sheets.
 That said, bamboo lasts longer than cotton and sleeps cooler than polyester, so if you're willing and able to splurge a bit, bamboo might be the right choice for you.

 Choose bamboo if: You want sheets that are super soft but also super breathable, and aren't too concerned with cost.
 Sold?
-Check out our Bamboo Twill Sheets.
+Check out our Deep Pocket Bamboo Cotton Sheets.

 What type of weave is best for sheets?